8 Questions to Create Strong Growth For Your Business

 The book also had a lot of advice for how to structure a “real” business, and tips for using that good foundation to grow a great business.
 I followed up by reading Traction, by the same authors, and Get a Grip.
 These books outline what the authors call the Entrepreneurial Operating System (EOS), which is a structure for running a small business.

 Now, this system is set up around an organizational chart (expanded and called an Accountability Chart) in the EOS system, which means you are thinking about the different departments of your company (leadership, operations, sales, marketing, finance, human resources).
-This might seem like overkill if you have a one or two person business.
+This might seem like overkill if you have a one or two-person business.
 But Sam and I drew up our Accountability Chart early on, even though it was either me or her in all roles on that chart!
-It turned out to be really helpful to think of our business as much bigger than it was, because it helped us realize all we were trying to do, and give us a new perspective on how to tackle it.
+It turned out to be really helpful to think of our business as much bigger than it was, because it helped us realize all we were trying to do and gave us a new perspective on how to tackle it.

-I wanted to share with you today the parts of the Entrepreneurial Operating System which have been most helpful to us, and that are great to consider for any size business, even if your business is just you right now.
+I wanted to share with you today the parts of the Entrepreneurial Operating System that have been most helpful to us, and that are great to consider for any size business, even if your business is just you right now.
 If you do have a team, I think the entire system is worth learning more about, as it has helped us identify and make progress on important goals.

 The core concept that EOS centers around is something that is (somewhat clunkily) called the Vision/Traction Organizer (V/TO).
 Knowing the vision for your business, and figuring out how to make progress on it (Traction), is such a big deal.